mangrrua/kafka-connect-mtconnect-source/README.md

  ## Minimize The Data Loss
  MTConnect Connector offers two options from based on where you want to get the data.
  1. You always get the latest data.
 If you'll choose that, data will be received from the ending of the agent buffer when any connector or task fails occurs.
 The connector will not use the saved offsets for this option.
-In this option, **you may lose a lot of data**.
+In this option, **you may lose a lot of data** until re-connect to the agent.

  2. Kafka Connect provides to store `source partition` offsets in the Kafka topics.
 The connector can use the latest offsets(as called `source offsets`) to get data from where it left off.
 Connector uses `instanceId` and `nextSequence` as offsets.